-- Director: To ensure all employees and Committee Members are aware of the policy and their responsibilities under it. - Senior Corporate Services Officer: To co-ordinate the provision of any training required to enable employees to recognise and respond to incidents of domestic violence or abuse. - Team Leaders: To ensure that relevant employees are fully aware of their responsibilities under the policy, in particular of the importance of reporting any incidents or pattern they become aware of.
+- Chief executive: To ensure all employees and Board Members are aware of the policy and their responsibilities under it. - Corporate Service Officer to co-ordinate the provision of any training required to enable employees to recognise and respond to incidents of domestic violence or abuse. - Managers to ensure that relevant employees are fully aware of their responsibilities under the policy, in particular of the importance of reporting any incidents or pattern they become aware of.

-4.3 Employees
+4.3 Employees:

-To ensure they are aware of their responsibilities under this policy, and that they implement the policy and procedure when appropriate.
+• To ensure they are aware of their responsibilities under this policy, and that they implement the policy and procedure when appropriate.